madebykind/they-work-for-you/README.md

 - `they-work-for-you/api/get-hansard`
 - `they-work-for-you/api/get-comments`

-All endpoints take the same parameters and provide the same responses as the official THeyWorkForYou API,, the only exception is `they-work-for-you/api/get-contact-details`
+All endpoints take the same parameters and provide the same responses as the official TheyWorkForYou API,, the only exception is `they-work-for-you/api/get-contact-details`

 ### `they-work-for-you/api/get-contact-details`